arizonatribe/vanillas-packages/packages/template-express-typescript/README.md

-# Vanilla ExpressJs template
+# TypeScript Express template

-This is a base ExpressJs REST API application upon which you can create new endpoints, to help reduce the time needed to setup common boilerplate files.
+This is a base Express (TypeScript) REST API application upon which you can create new endpoints, to help reduce the time needed to setup common boilerplate files.

 # Install